-On July 28 at the Pry House Field Hospital Museum, NMCWM volunteer Greg Susla will discuss his three years of work on the re-established and medicinal herb garden at the Pry House, focusing on the 2018 expansion.
+On August 17 at the Pry House Field Hospital Museum, NMCWM volunteer Greg Susla will discuss his four years of work on the re-established medicinal herb garden at the Pry House, focusing on the 2019 expansion.
 He will note the medicinal applications of the various plants grown in the garden and their uses during the 19th century.

-The program beings 4:00 PM in the Pry Barn.
+The program beings 11:00 AM in the Pry Barn.
 It will be a “pay-what-you-please” event.
-Admission to tour the Pry House Field Hospital Museum is $5.
+Admission to tour the Pry House Field Hospital Museum is a suggested donation of $3.

 Want to learn more about the Pry House medicinal garden?
 READ MORE HERE